14 Electric Off road vehicles coming by around mid-decade

 Chevrolet Silverado EV Trail Boss Habanero Orange black roof

-GM plans to first launch the Silverado EV in its WT (Work Truck) variant targeted at fleet customers and then gradually add several variants that suit the needs of private customers.
+GM has launched the Silverado EV in its WT (Work Truck) variant targeted at fleet customers and will gradually add several variants that suit the needs of private customers.
 The variants following later will include a fully loaded RST First Edition and a Trail Boss.
-The company wants to have a Silverado EV at various price segments, from USD 39,900 to higher than USD 80,000.
+The company wants to have a Silverado EV in multiple segments, with prices going as high as USD 105,000 (excl.
+DFC).

 The Chevrolet Silverado EV Trail Boss should feature twin motors tuned for off-road application.
 The output figures could be close to that of the Chevrolet Silverado EV RST‘s motors, which will deliver up to 664 hp and more than 780 lb.-ft. of torque in a boost mode called Wide Open Watts mode.
 The Trail Boss variant should boast off-road tires and a special suspension setup that provides better all-terrain capability.

-Release Date: The Chevrolet Silverado EV WT is planned to launch in spring 2023 and the Trail Boss could follow in 2024.
+Release Date: The Chevrolet Silverado EV WT is on sale, and the Chevrolet Silverado Trail Boss could follow in 2025.

-Price: The Silverado EV Trail Boss could be priced from around $70,000.
+Price: The Silverado EV Trail Boss could be priced from around USD 70,000.

 Scout electric pickup truck